mjp0044/Hypoxia-time-series-gene-expression/README.md

 TCAL_00008   303.57184   325.25390   327.13235   346.74369   353.861238   234.58230   354.43795   365.83298   359.83908   271.88395
 ```

+Above you can see a snippet of the matrix with the gene IDs on the row names and the sample replicates on the column names (For context, C = normoxia and 35 = mild hypoxia; numbers indicate replicates)

 Most people use `DESeq2` to identify differentially expressed genes between two groups (e.g., hot vs cold treatments or between two time points).